Anua, American Samoa: History

-The new government high school, Poyer School, named after the longest-serving governor, was built on January 23, 1918, in Anua.
+On January 23, 1918, the new government high school, Poyer School, named after the longest-serving governor, was completed in Anua.
 The school was located at the present location of StarKist.
 It provided education through grade nine and Mr. David Dykstra was the school's principal.
 His staff included Nelesoni Uaine and Faato-ia Tufele, who had completed their studies in Hawai'i.
+Built at a cost of US$25,000, it operated for nearly three decades and educated many of the territory’s leading political and business figures of the mid-20th century.
+It is named for Governor John Martin Poyer.